 Svjetlana Miocinovic is a board-certified neurologist specializing in Parkinson’s disease, dystonia, tremor and other movement disorders.
 She graduated from medical school in 2009 at Case Western Reserve University (Cleveland, Ohio) where she also obtained a PhD in biomedical engineering.
 She completed neurology residency and clinical movement disorders fellowship at University of Texas Southwestern Medical Center (Dallas, Texas).
 Her post-doctoral training and clinical research fellowship was at the University of California San Francisco Movement Disorder and Neuromodulation Center.
-She was awarded American Brain Foundation and Dystonia Medical Research Foundation grants to study electrophysiology of movement disorders and effects of deep brain stimulation (DBS) on the basal ganglia and cortical circuitry.
 In 2016, she moved to Emory to become an Assistant Professor in the Department of Neurology, Movement Disorders Section.
 She received NIH K23 grant to study targeted activation of neural pathways during DBS in Parkinson’s disease.
-The research focus is on electrophysiology of human motor circuits, and development of new device-based therapies.
+In 2021, she became an investigator with Emory's Udall Parkinson's Disease Research Center of Excellence.
+In 2022, she received NIH R01 funding to evaluate accuracy of computational DBS models for predicting neural activation in human brain.
+The research focus of her laboratory is on electrophysiology of human motor and non-motor circuits, and development of new device-based therapies.
 Her clinical focus is on delivering expert patient care and using DBS to treat movement disorders.

 - Emory University